 The program is limited to people with professional licensing issues and defendants with reward deficiency syndrome (RDS), as determined by genetic testing (GARS), and any of the following charges.

-**Exceptions can be granted on a case by case business, please inquire.
+**Exceptions can be granted on a case by case basis, please inquire.

 The Genetic Addiction Risk Score test is a proprietary genetic test, by Geneus Health, LLC.
 Only Precision Recovery has rights to use this test in legal settings.
 This test allows the treatment team and the court to determine if the alcohol consumption problems leading to an arrest are biological or a moral failing.
 It is the primary diagnostic instrument used in determining the neurobiological disorder of “reward deficiency syndrome” Only participants above the threshold are allowed in the program.
 This test allows our treatment team to evaluate and design treatments tailored to the participant’s genetics.